minfux/website/content/projects/thinkpad-lid-replacement/index.md

 ## Purchasing the replacement

 Now this part is not something that you usually pick up from your local electronics retailer.
 There is of course the chance that repair shops have these lying around, but in this case we will be purchasing it from AliExpress.
 Another option which seems to have an abundance of them as of writing is eBay.
 On AliExpress, some listings can be ambiguous about whether the part you're buying is the plastic or the metal one.
 Some listings may straight up list the wrong part number.
 If it's not immediately obvious from the pictures or the description of the listing on which part is being sold then I recommend verifying this information from the seller.
-If the seller fails to provide a straight answer, then I'd steer clear ofthem.
+If the seller fails to provide a straight answer, then I'd steer clear of them.
 In the upcoming steps we will be installing the new lid where we will be using some thin double-sided acrylic tape to re-secure the components so I'd recommend picking up that as well in this step if you don't already have something similar.

 ## Removing the old lid